yrrah/cs6620-fall21-intelligent-assignment-of-data-to-dedup-nodes/README.md

 4. AE<sup>[4](#ae_regions)</sup>

 ### Region Assignment to Domain Algorithms
+#### Stateless
 1. First Fingerprint
 Look at the first fingerprint within a region.
 Convert the first n bytes of the fingerprint to an integer.
 Take modulo by number of domains to get assignment.
-3. Min / Max Fingerprint
+2. Min / Max Fingerprint
 Scan first m MB of region, convert the first n bytes of each fingerprint to an integer.
 Take the minimum or maximum fingerprint, modulo by number of domains to get assignment.
+#### Stateful
-5. First Fingerprint + Reinforcement Learning
+1. Stateless + Reinforcement Learning
+Any stateless algorithm can be augmented with a reinforcement learning algorithm.
+The algorithm learns a value function based on rewards from the amount of duplication being achieved.
+The algorithm has a small randomness factor so that it searches other possible region-->pod assignments for higher reward values.
+Rewards can be scaled to favor balanced pod usage or to favor maximum deduplication.

 ** **